melezhik/SparrowCI/README.md

   - MY_SECRET
 ```

-(*) Secrets are encrypted and kept in secure backend storage.
-Secrets are never exposed in
+(*) Secrets are encrypted at rest and kept in secure backend storage.
+Secrets are never exposed in internet and only available on
-public and only use when you reference them within pipeline workers
+internal docker containers when you reference them in pipeline.
+It's users responsibility not to dump secrets in pipeline reports.

 3. Use secrets as environment variables withing pipeline tasks: